 The Year 12 Leavers Jacket is privileged wear and therefore to be worn only by Year 12 students.
-The design is approved annually by the School Council through the Student Council.
+The design is approved annually by the School Council.
 Year 12 Leavers Jackets from previous years are not part of the school uniform.